jbouffard/geopyspark/docs/guides/catalog.rst

 Saving a Pyramid
 ~~~~~~~~~~~~~~~~

-For those that are unfamiliar with the :class:`~gepyspark.geotrellis.layer.Pyramid`
+For those that are unfamiliar with the ``Pyramid`` class, please see the
-class, please see the :ref:`pyramid` section of the visualization guide.
+`Pyramid <visualization.rst#Pyramid`__ section of the visualization guide.
+Otherwise, please continue
-Otherwise, please continue on.
+on.

 As of right now, there is no way to directly save a ``Pyramid``.
 However, because a ``Pyramid`` is just a collection of